 Meat is naturally low in carbohydrates, meaning it is impossible to experience an insulin spike in the blood from eating meat

 Newest research shows that the saturated fats and cholesterol in meat actually aren't harmful but vital to health.

-1 This is not the case for unhealthy meat laden with antibiotics, steroids, and other drugs: Neither our body nor the dog's body can digest those.
-Part of what our intestinal bacteria cannot ferment exits our body with urine and feces, the other part is being absorbed into body cells and bones throughout life.
+1 However, this is not the case for unhealthy meat laden with antibiotics, steroids, and other drugs: Neither our body nor the dog's body can digest those.
+Part of what our intestinal bacteria cannot ferment exits our body with urine and stool, the other part is being absorbed into body cells and bones throughout life!